FenixAlliance/ABS.Docs/Online-Services/Infinity-Comex-Marketplace/Policies/Returns-Policy.md

 # Return Policy

-This Return Policy only applies to products that are listed on any website or mobile application owned or operated by Fenix Alliance S.A.S (the "Site") as "Sold and Shipped by Infinity Comex".
+This Return Policy only applies to products that are listed on any website or mobile application owned or operated by Alliance Business Holdings S.A.S (the "Site") as "Sold and Shipped by Infinity Comex".

 For a Marketplace item, an item that is listed on the Site as "Sold and Shipped" by a third-party seller through Infinity Comex's Marketplace platform and not "Sold and Shipped by Infinity Comex" ("Marketplace Item"), the Marketplace Item is covered by the Marketplace seller's return policy.
 To learn more about returns for Marketplace Items, please review our Marketplace FAQs

 ## Overall Return Guidelines

-These are Fenix Alliance S.A.S' Overall Return Guidelines.
+These are Alliance Business Holdings S.A.S' Overall Return Guidelines.
 All returns must meet the overall guidelines in order for the individual return policy to apply.

 -   All product returns require a Return Merchandise Authorization (RMA) number.